VimuthM/eusoff_meal_bot/README.md

    ```bash
    npm install -g @google/clasp
    ```

-2. Run `yarn` to install dependencies
+2. Install [yarn](https://yarnpkg.com/getting-started/install).
+Run `yarn` to install dependencies
 3. Enable the [Google Apps Script API](https://script.google.com/home/usersettings)
 4. Then login to Google, `clasp login`
 5. Create the google app, `clasp create --title "Eusoff Meal Bot" --type webapp --rootDir ./src`
 6. Add the file order from `.clasp.json.example` into `.clasp.json`.
-7. Copy `secret.js.example` into `secret.js`, replace all placeholder values with your own, except for deployment id.
+7. Copy `secret.js.example` and make a new file `secret.js`, replace all placeholder values with your own, except for deployment id.
 8. Deploy it using `clasp deploy` to get the deployment id.

    Take note of the deployment id after `Created version x`